Red Bowl is Grace Point's fund that supports our missionaries and strategic partners as they carry out God's work on foreign soil.

 Red Bowl supports both members of Grace Point serving in full-time ministry overseas and our strategic partners, trusted indigenous ministers who facilitate Grace Point's work around the globe.

 Click to Participate in Red Bowl.
 A small, but uncommon, sacrifice from those of us who live in abundance can spark global transformation through our missionaries and partners throughout the world.

 Willie Dengler has been the Pastor of Mayfair Baptist Church in central Johannesburg, South Africa for over 4 decades.

 Pastor Willie is also the President of World Hope Africa and oversees a prison ministry that is ministering to more than 30,000 prisoners.

 Pastor Willie and his team minister to the needs of those around them, feeding in local squatter camps twice a week and running robust ministry programs for all in the community.

 Grace Point’s relationship with Daniel began back in 2003.

 Daniel has a beautiful wife, Simone and 2 daughters.
-Because he was delivered from drugs as a young man, Daniel has a passion to help men and women overcome alcohol and drugs.
+Because he was delivered from drugs as a young man, Daniel has a passion to help men and women overcome addiction.

-As Pastor he continues to work in the streets of his community serving God, helping others know Christ.
-His church is a small but rapid growing community of believers who seek full devotion to Jesus Christ.
+He leads a team ministering to the community through the Celebrate Recovery Ministry in Recreio Baptist Church.
 He travels several times a year across Brazil and even to the United States to speak to share about Drug awareness and that Jesus Christ is the answer to those who are addicted.
 He has worked with several Drug Rehab Centers helping with their strategy and vision.